apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 #### Making a pseudo URL

-**Pseudo URL**s are really just URLs with some variable parts in them.
+**Pseudo URL**s are URLs with some variable parts in them.
 Those variable parts are represented by [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) enclosed in brackets `[]`.

 Working with our Actor details example, we could produce a **Pseudo URL** like this: